 Testing & Supplements for Long Covid Syndrome

 In addition to focusing on diet and healthy lifestyle habits, you’ll need supplements to address inflammation and mitochondrial and organ repair.
 I recommend testing so you can tailor your protocol to your specific needs.
 Get blood work, a CBC (complete blood count) with inflammation markers like hsCRP, homocysteine, fibrinogen, ferritin.
 Check fasting glucose and HbA1c also.
+You can order your own labs here (10 Most important tests at the top of the menu).

 Typically you’ll need the following supplements to overcome long Covid (listed in order of importance):